department-of-veterans-affairs/va.gov-team/products/va-mobile-app/product/Agile-Meeting-Cadence.md

 **Zenhub board used:** UX board + Eng board

-**Before the meeting: **
+**Before the meeting:**

-* Team will have conducted Sprint Pre-Planning with VA POs to gain alignment
+* Team will have conducted Sprint Pre-Planning with VA POs to gain alignment on priorities
 * Issues labeled with the new Sprint will be moved from the UX and Eng Backlogs into the UX and Eng Current Sprint columns on each board
 * Any issue labeled with the new Sprint is fully estimated, labeled, and assigned (*note that Eng tickets get assigned during the sprint as the team picks them up)